18-Month Extension of Temporary Protected Status for Sudan and Designation for South Sudan

 Entries for the DV-2013 DV program must be submitted electronically between noon, Eastern Daylight Time (EDT) GMT-4), Tuesday, October 4, 2011, and noon, Eastern Daylight Time (EDT) (GMT-4), Saturday, November 5, 2011.
 Paper entries will not be accepted.
 Applicants may access the electronic DV Entry Form (E-DV) at www.dvlottery.state.gov during the registration period.
 Please note that heavy demand may result in website delays.
 No entries will be accepted after noon, EDT, on November 5, 2011.

-USCIS to Issue Combined EAD and Advance Parole
+USCIS to Issue Combined EAD and Advance Parole for Adjustment of Status Applicants

 (posted February 18, 2011)